Richard Eells

 Richard Eells (1800–1846) was an abolitionist and physician from Illinois.
-Born in Connecticut, he immigrated to Quincy, Illinois in 1833.
+Born in Connecticut, he moved to Quincy, Illinois in 1833.
 A Yale College graduate, he set up a medical practice and quickly involved himself in abolitionism.
 His house became known as a place of refuge for escaped slaves.

-On August 21, 1842, an escaped slave known only as Charley, owned by Chauncey Durkee of Monticello, Missouri came to the house seeking help and transport.
-A freedman, Barryman Barnett had spotted Charley, swimming across the Mississippi and directed him to Eells’ house.
-Dr. Eells attempted to hide Charley in his carriage and drive across town to where a safer hiding place awaited.
+On August 21, 1842, an escaped slave known only as Charley, owned by Chauncey Durkee of Monticello, Missouri, came to the house seeking help and transport.
+A freedman, Barryman Barnett, had spotted Charley swimming across the Mississippi and directed him to Eells’s house.
+Dr. Eells attempted to hide Charley in his carriage and drive across town, to where a safer hiding place awaited.
 However, a posse of slave catchers tried to intercept them.
-Charley was returned to Durkee who requested that Eells be charged with “harboring and secreting a fugitive slave”, a crime in the Illinois Criminal Code of the time.
+Charley was returned to Durkee, who requested that Eells be charged with “harboring and secreting a fugitive slave”, a crime in the Illinois Criminal Code at the time.

-County Circuit Judge, Stephen A. Douglas fined Eells $400.
-He appealed the ruling to the Illinois Supreme Court in 1844 where he lost again.
+County Circuit Judge Stephen A. Douglas fined Eells $400.
+He appealed the ruling to the Illinois Supreme Court in 1844, where he lost again.

 In the meantime, the celebrated case brought Eells to the attention of the wider abolitionist movement.
-He was made president of the Illinois Anti-Slavery Party in 1843 and selected as the Liberty Party’s candidate in the 1844 presidential election.
+He was made president of the Illinois Anti-Slavery Party in 1843.
 He unsuccessfully ran for governor of Illinois in 1846.
-However, the costly legal proceedings undermined Eell’s finances and health.
+However, the costly legal proceedings undermined Eells’s finances and health.
 Exhausted and ill, he died on a river boat on the Ohio River near Cincinnati in 1846.

-Nevertheless, Eells’ estate continued the appeal process up to the US Supreme Court.
-Here, abolitionist senators, Salmon P. Chase and William H. Seward made the case for Eells’ innocence.
-Despite the heavy weight of this defense team, the Supreme Court was unwilling to challenge the national status quo then sympathetic to slave owners.
-Eells’ conviction for “harboring and secreting a fugitive slave” was upheld in 1852.
+Nevertheless, Eells’s estate continued the appeal process up to the U.S. Supreme Court.
+Here, abolitionist senators Salmon P. Chase and William H. Seward made the case for Eells’s innocence.
+Despite the heavy weight of this defense team, the Supreme Court was unwilling to challenge the national status quo, which at the time was sympathetic to slave owners.
+Eells’s conviction for “harboring and secreting a fugitive slave” was upheld in 1852.

-In 2015, Quincy Mayor Chuck Shultz sought a posthumous pardon for Dr. Eells and it was finally granted by Governor Pat Quinn.
-Dr. Eells house in the South Side German Historic District of Quincy has been restored and is open to the public.
+In 2015, Quincy Mayor Chuck Shultz sought a posthumous pardon for Dr. Eells, and it was finally granted by Governor Pat Quinn.
+Dr. Eells's house in the South Side German Historic District of Quincy has been restored and is open to the public.